Car insurance after a DUI

 Gusner says your best defense after being caught driving drunk is to accept the consequences of your actions and look for legitimate means to keep insurance costs at bay.

 “Drunk driving is a serious crime that kills thousands of people every year,” she says.
-“If you escaped the situation without hurting anyone, your best bet is to pledge to do better in the future and look for the most forgiving insurance company you can find."
+“If you escaped the situation without hurting anyone, your best bet is to pledge to do better in the future and look for the most best insurance company you can find for your circumstances."